cjbio/NGS_bioinformatics/README.md

 ```
 PROJECTFOLDER=/home/chao/rnaseq/youngvsold_MSC_0014_0017_190716/
 ```
-###User must specify the name of each sample. i.e. for sample1.fastq.gz and sample2.fastq.gz, write:
+###User must specify the name of each sample. i.e. for sample1.fastq.gz, sample2.fastq.gz and sample3.fastq.gz you could write: (this applies to paired-end read files also)
 ```
-SAMPLES_ID="sample1 sample2"
+SAMPLES_ID="1 2 3"
 ```
-###these folders are auto-generated during running the script.
+###these folders below are auto-generated during running the script.
 Each stage of the processed data will be saved under one these folders.
 No user intervention needed.
 ```
 SCRIPTS=$PROJECTFOLDER/scripts/
 FASTQFILES=$PROJECTFOLDER/data/